Poverty & Safety Net

 Thrifty Food Plan changes

 The bill heavily restricts future updates to the Thrifty Food Plan.
-The Thrifty Food Plan is the cost of groceries needed to provide a budget-conscious, healthy diet for a family of four consisting of a man and woman 20-50 years of age, a child 6-8 years of age, and a child 9-11 years of age.
+The Thrifty Food Plan is the cost of groceries (defined by law) needed to provide a budget-conscious, healthy diet for a family of four consisting of a man and woman 20-50 years of age, a child 6-8 years of age, and a child 9-11 years of age.
 The plan, which under current law is set in June for the following federal fiscal year, is used as the basis for calculating SNAP benefits.
 Restricting future updates to the plan will keep benefit payments low and cut spending power for those receiving nutrition assistance as the benefit that is received will stay stagnant as food prices continue to increase.

 Work requirement and waiver changes